status-im/status-keycard/README.md

 * The applet requires JavaCard 3.0.4 or later.
 * The class byte of the APDU is not checked since there are no conflicting INS code.
-* Automated tests using JUnit 5 are included.
-The test require the application to be already installed.
-The first card terminal found by Java will be used, to please disconnect all card terminals except the one to be used for testing.